cockroachdb/docs/diagnostics-reporting.md

 ### SQL Table Structure Details

-Each node of a CockroachDB cluster shares the following details about the structure of each table stored on the node on a daily basis:
+Each node of a CockroachDB cluster shares the following details about the structure of each table stored on the node on an hourly basis:

 {{site.data.alerts.callout_info}}No actual table data or table/column names are shared, just metadata about the structure of tables.
 All names and other string values are scrubbed and replaced with underscores.{{site.data.alerts.end}}